 The three items in the second (ex-ante) survey, in which subjects indicate their beliefs about predictions of price, quantity and total trading profits are linked in economic theory and in the mechanics of the market.
-For example, an error in the quantity prediction necessarily will be accompanied by an error in the total profits prediction.
+For example, an error in the quantity prediction necessarily implies an error in the total profits prediction.
 To the extent that subjects understand this, their responses to the three items will vary together.
 On the other hand, the price prediction is stated in terms of an interval of possible equilibrium prices while the quantity and total profits predictions are of specific magnitudes, which might lead subjects to treat the likelihood of these predictions differently.
 Therefore a first question is whether there are statistically detectable differences among different ex ante belief measures.
 Table 7 presents results of tests of the hypothesis that each of the three pairs of ex ante and ex post belief measures are zero.
-In all three cases no statistically significant difference can be detected using parametric and nonparametric tests, suggesting that subjects do not treat these predictions in different ways.
-However, Cronbach's alpha for the three items is .58, implying that subjects do not treat these measures in a simple lockstep manner either.
+In all three cases no statistically significant difference can be detected using parametric and non-parametric tests, suggesting that subjects do not treat these predictions in different ways.
+Cronbach's alpha is .58 for the three ex ante items, implying that subjects do not treat these measures in a simple lockstep manner either.
 Similarly, none of the three ex-post belief measures were significantly different in pairwise comparison using t-tests and nonparametric tests.
-Cronbach's alpha for the three ex post items is .772 indicating the ex post beliefs are a more cohesive set of measures than are the ex ante beliefs.
+Cronbach's alpha is .77 for three ex post items indicating they comprise a more cohesive set of measures than the set of ex ante belief measures.